spatie/laravel-options/README.md

 Options::forModels(Wizard::query()->where('name', 'gandalf'));
 ```

-By default, the key of the model(most of the time `id`) will be taken as value and the `name` field as label.
+By default, the model's key (usually `id`) will be taken as a value and the `name` field as the label.

 You can change the value field like this: